 The helicopter powers up and we’re in the air.
 The weather is foggy, with light snow falling.
 There were course holds several times during the day, and what becomes apparent from the air is that there are several cloud bands clinging to the side of the mountain.
 The pilot needs to swing way out over Creekside before he can gain elevation.
 As we approach I see blue-clad course workers all over the place, making it difficult to spot our target area.

-When I arrived, the patrol doctor and two other members were on scene, along with a coach and another course worker.
+When I arrived, the patrol doctor and two other members are on scene, along with a coach and another course worker.
 When they were ready, we moved her into my transportation bag (the ”aerial rescue platform”, or ARP).

 Once in the bag, we moved to the middle of the run to be away from the ”A” net.